 How to make this pie

-The cookie crust - these types of crusts are very easy to put together and can even be no-bake if you just mix the ingredients and pop the pan in the refrigerator to firm up completely.
+The cookie crust: these types of crust are very easy to put together and can even be a no-bake if you mix the ingredients and pop the pan in the refrigerator to firm up completely.
 I like to bake it for 10 minutes to make it sturdier since I remove it from the pan before serving it.

-The filling - there are two parts, one is like a stovetop pudding that has to be cold before whipping it with cream and making the most luscious mousse.
-Refrigeration time aside, it comes together very quickly and is really easy to make.
+The filling: there are two parts; one is like a stovetop pudding that has to be cold before whipping it with cream and making the most luscious mousse.
+Refrigeration time aside, it comes together very quickly and is easy to make.

 Watch our video tutorials 👇🏻